Pylons/akhet/docs/index.rst

 bit easier to use.
 This manual explains Akhet and also attempts to be a gentle introduction to the Pyramid manual, which some people find overwhelming at first.
 This manual assumes you're familiar with Python web development.

-Tutorials for new web developers are in development but are not ready yet.
+Coming soon: tutorials for new web developers, and a higher-level skeleton with more batteries.
+These are being written by third parties.

 Akhet version 1.0b1 is a public beta to give it some testing before the final release.
 Please send feedback to the pylons-discuss_ list, and report bugs on